XogZ3/fidget-description/README.md

 ## The Opportunity

-> <INSERT #s for worldwide>
+> Mobile games generate $90+ billion in revenue, half of which comes from casual games!
 >
-> In the UAE alone, around 2 million people play mobile games, and this number is expected to grow to 2.33 million in the next five years.
+> The UAE contributes $163 million, and ~2 million people play mobile games, and this number is expected to grow to 2.33 million in the next five years.

-Did you know that most of the revenue in the mobile gaming industry comes from casual games?
-This fact motivated us to focus on transforming the gaming experience for the people.
+These fact motivated us to focus on transforming the gaming experience for the people, and facilitate true ownership of games and game assets.

 ## The Solution